-The daytime running lights come on automatically with no action on stalk 1 when the engine is started, and they go off once the engine is switched off.
+The daytime running lights come on automatically when the engine is started.

 When driving on the left in a lefthand drive vehicle (or vice versa), drivers must re-adjust their lights throughout their stay (see "Adjusting headlight beams" in Section 1).